python-trio/trio/docs/source/reference-core.rst

       cancelled, then :attr:`cancelled_caught` is usually more
       appropriate.

-   .. method:: open_branch(*, deadline=math.inf, shield=None)
+   .. method:: linked_child(*, deadline=math.inf, shield=None)

       Return another :class:`CancelScope` object that automatically
       becomes cancelled when this one does.
-We say that the returned cancel scope is a "branch" of this "source" cancel scope.
+We say that the returned cancel scope is a "linked child" of this "parent" cancel scope.
+      Note that this relationship has nothing to do with lexical nesting of ``with`` blocks.

-      The relationship between the source cancel scope and the new branch is one-way: if the source cancel scope becomes cancelled, all of its branches do too, but any of the branches can independently become cancelled without affecting the
-      source.
-Each branch has its own :attr:`deadline`, which is :data:`math.inf` (not inherited from the source scope) if the ``deadline`` argument is unspecified; the expiry of a branch's deadline cancels that branch only.
+      The relationship between the parent cancel scope and its new linked child is one-way: if the parent cancel scope becomes cancelled, all of its linked children do too, but any of the children can independently become cancelled without affecting the source.
+Each child has its own :attr:`deadline`, which is :data:`math.inf` (not inherited from the parent scope) if the ``deadline`` argument is unspecified; the expiry of a linked child's deadline cancels that child only.

-      The new branch inherits its initial :attr:`shield` attribute from the source, unless overridden via the ``shield`` argument.
+      The new linked child inherits its initial :attr:`shield` attribute from the parent, unless overridden via the ``shield`` argument.
-      The branch :attr:`shield` may be changed without affecting the source, but changes to the source :attr:`shield` will be propagated to all branches, overriding any local :attr:`shield` value they've previously set.
+      The child :attr:`shield` may be changed without affecting the parent, but changes to the parent :attr:`shield` will be propagated to all children, overriding any local :attr:`shield` value they've previously set.

       Multiple layers of cancel scope linkage are supported.
-The cancellation of any source scope affects all its branches, all their branches, and so on.
+The cancellation of any parent scope affects all its linked children, all their linked children, and so on.

-   .. attribute:: branches
+   .. attribute:: linked_children

       An iterable yielding all the other cancel scopes that will become cancelled when this one does.
-That includes all the branches of this cancel scope and all of their branches, recursively.
-      Cancel scopes track their branches by weak reference, so a scope may no longer be reflected in :attr:`branches` once it has no other references active.
+That includes all the cancel scopes created by calls to :meth:`linked_child` on this cancel scope and all of its children, recursively.
+Cancel scopes track their linked children by weak reference, so a scope may no longer be reflected in :attr:`linked_children` once it has no other references active.

 Trio also provides several convenience functions for the common